-At the padel, to start a point well, you must serve well or return.
-Here we will focus on the forehand return and backhand return.
+Au padel, to start a point well, you have to serve or turn over.
+Here we will focus on the forehand return and the backhand return.
 We most often explain that the padel is a lob sport.
-Except that on return, on complicated services, it is better by moment to return low, right in front or crossed
+Except that on the way back, on complicated serves, it is better at times to return low, straight ahead or crossed

-What tactic was adopted when returning from service or how to avoid an easy smatch of the opponents?
+Which tactic adopted during a return of service or how to avoid an easy smatch of the opponents?

 Two options are available to us: